Generalized Decidability via Brouwer Trees

 Recall that in \cref{subsec:characteristic-ordinal} we define a function out of a truncated type via a weak constancy argument.
-Abstracting away from specifics, the situation is as depicted in the following commutative diagram:
+Abstracting away from specifics, consider such a function $g : \trunc{A} \to B$ defined via the weak constancy of $f : A \to B$.
+The situation is as depicted in the following commutative diagram:

-When proving a property of values of \(g\), we may assume to have an actual element \(a\) of \(A\) and prove the relevant property for \(f\,a\) instead.
+When proving a property of values of \(g\), we may assume that we have an actual element \(a\) of \(A\) and prove the relevant property for \(f\,a\) instead.
 Rather than repeating this setup for various properties, we state, prove and appeal to a ``meta''-lemma: for any proposition-valued family \(P\) over \(B\), we have \(P(g\,t)\) for all \(t : \trunc{A}\), as soon as \(P(f\,a)\) holds for all \(a : A\).
 One can similarly define and prove a binary version for families indexed over \(B \times B\), which in the setting of \cref{subsec:characteristic-ordinal} allows one to easily prove a monotonicity property for the map out of the truncated type.

-In the formalization, this meta-lemma for the the characteristic ordinal construction is called { \texttt{characteristic-ordinal-up-to-reduction-lemma}} \flink{meta-lemma} (with its binary version having a subscript { \texttt{2}}).
+In the formalization, this meta-lemma for the characteristic ordinal construction is called { \texttt{characteristic-ordinal-up-to-reduction-lemma}} \flink{meta-lemma} (with its binary version having a subscript { \texttt{2}}).